Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Entity Alignment With KG Embeddings

 \subsubsection{Semi-Supervised}

-\textit{\textbf{KDCoE}}~\cite{DBLP:conf/ijcai/ChenTCSZ18} leverages a weakly aligned KG for semi-supervised entity alignment using entity descriptions.
+\textit{\textbf{KDCoE}}~\citep{DBLP:conf/ijcai/ChenTCSZ18} leverages a weakly aligned KG for semi-supervised entity alignment using long (typically from a couple of sentences) textual descriptions of entities.
 It co-trains iteratively two embedding models, one on the structure of the KG (KGEM) and another on the textual descriptions of the entities (DEM), respectively, given a small seed alignment.
 During each iteration, each embedding model proposes a new set of aligned entity pairs alternately, in order to enrich the seed alignment.
 The process runs until one of the models has no entity pair to propose.

 KGEM is practically the same as MTransE (Equation~\ref{eq:mtranse_loss}), using the TransE (Equation~\ref{eq:TransE}) embedding module (including negative samples) and mapping (Equation~\ref{eq:mapping}).
 At the end of this model, if the embedding distance between an entity $e$ and its closest (based on the distance function of mapping) entity $\hat{e}'$ is lower than a threshold, then the pair $(e,\hat{e}^{\prime})$ is proposed as aligned.
 DEM utilizes an encoder to process textual description sequences of vectors $d_e$, that are produced by pre-trained word embeddings, and learn the description embeddings.
 The learning objective of DEM is to maximize the log likelihood of an entity $e$ and its counterpart $e'$ in terms of description embeddings, by minimizing the following loss function: